elyra-ai/elyra/docs/source/user_guide/pipelines.md

 Note though that multiple components might implement the "same" task.
 For example, one component might load data from a SQL database, whereas another component might download data from S3 storage.
 Conceptually both components load data, but how they load it is entirely different.

 Elyra supports two types of components: generic components and custom components.
-A pipeline that utilizes only generic components is called a generic pipeline, whereas a pipeline that utilizes generic components and/or custom components is referred to as typed pipeline.
+A pipeline that utilizes only generic components is called a _generic pipeline_, whereas a pipeline that utilizes generic components and/or custom components is referred to as _runtime-specific pipeline_.

 Pipelines are assembled using the Visual Pipeline Editor.
 The editor includes a palette, the canvas, and a properties panel, shown on the left, in the center, and the right, respectively.